Who can give me advice about my academic plans?

-Can I count a Freshman Seminar toward a requirement in History and Literature?
+Can I count my Expos class or a Freshman Seminar toward a requirement in History & Literature?

 You cannot count Expos for concentration credit in History & Literature, but you may be able to count your freshman seminar.
 To do so, you must petition it and submit the syllabus.
 Because freshman seminars are graded SAT or UNSAT, it will not factor in your concentration grade point average.

 If I take more than the required courses in my field, can I choose which ones count for concentration credit?

 No. All courses that are listed for your field on the list of Courses that Count will be marked as concentration courses on your transcript and will be used in the calculation of your concentration grade point average.

 How can I complete History & Literature's language requirement?

 History & Literature's language requirement (which is distinct from the College's foreign language requirement) asks our students to work towards reading proficiency in another language.
 This requirement can be fulfilled in a number of ways, including literature courses in which the readings are done in the target language, tutorial-based language classes, or the completion of a language citation.
 For further information about how to complete this requirement, you can consult the Language Requirement page or get in touch with the Associate Director of Studies.

 How can I arrange an independent study within History & Literature?